himanshu864/DevObs/Godot.md

 ---
 # Player 1.0

-- Create a the game root scene:
+- Create the game root scene:
 	- Add Root Node 2D and save renamed Game root scene in its directory.
 - Set up player scene:
 	- Create new scene with node `cmd + A` named `CharacterBody2D`.